ato-pub/usi.cl.java/README.md

     - used to fetch the dependent jars fromm the repository Releases
 * wsdl2java
     - requires CXF from https://cxf.apache.org/download.html
+    - lasted tested with 3.3.6 (latest 3.x should work)
+    - CXF 4 is NOT supported

 Ensure environment variables are set properly